 They include an upper and lower square, a revamped Railway Square and a major tree-lined walkway linking the station to nearby streets.

-The two-hectare area designated for the square at Central is owned partly by both the council and the NSW government.
+The two-hectare area designated for the square at Central is owned partly by both the council and the state government.

 The proposed lower square next to the station buildings is envisaged as an 24 hours civic space will the upper square—on the same level as the station’s main concourse—would connect to Belmore Park.